Wrap-Around Sleever: Cardboard Sleeve Packaging Automation

 Paperboard sleeves are placed on the containers with two edges left without folded in the first place.
 When they are captured by the overhead control belts the two edges are going to be folded by a folding section, which can turn to be merely some steel guides while in other cases, a pair of extra chain conveyors.
 On the inferior part of these mentioned sections are some extra guides that will finally fold the two edges together after one of them is jetted with hot melted glue by the jetting gun stretching from the glue melter.

 After all of these processes, the sleeve packaging automation is completed and the output is delivered from the outfeed side.
 Products are then passed to the shrink wrapper or in some cases the case packer for the subsequent packaging automation process.

 III.II.
-Pre-Glued Automatic Sleever
+Pre-Glued Sleever (Cartoner)

 The pre-glued automatic sleever is an alternative to the fully automatic wrap-around sleever.
-We can actually consider consider the pre-glued automatic sleever as a continuous cartoner for reason that, in fact, they share to some extent the same way of accomplishing the automation.
+We can actually consider the pre-glued automatic sleever as a continuous cartoner for reason that, in fact, they share to some extent the same way of accomplishing the automation.

 In the case of the pre-glued sleever, the sleeve applied is pre-glued rather than being cardboard or paperboard.
 The carton erector infeed and erect the pre-glued sleeve magazine, whilst the products/containers are inserted horizontally, or say, end-loaded into the erected sleeve.

 III.III.
 Semi-automatic Sleever

 The semi-automatic sleever resembles the pre-glued one, however, products/containers are inserted into the erected sleeve manually.
 We’d not put too many words in this chapter since its relatively not important.

 III.IV.
 Wrap-Around Sleeve Cartoner